ricardoGrando/multi_crazyflie_ros2_multiranger/README.md

 # crazyflie_ros2_multiranger
 This repository contains different ROS 2 nodes to interact with the multiranger on the Crazyflie for both simulation as the real Crazyflie.

+> Disclaimer: This project is experimental and prone to errors as it is not regularly maintained.
+Please start a [ticket](https://github.com/knmcguire/crazyflie_ros2_multiranger/issues) if you encounter any issues but do expect limited support

 ## Installation

 Start a workspace and clone the repository: